gd03champ-swg/logrctx-web/info.md

     - stocasticity (there are some ways to fix this too)

 - estimate time counter
+- persisting logs and insights on page switching

 - optimize logging
 - step retrieval automate async queue ( see loki logs if err )